 - Maintaining a project page on ResearchGate

 Development of DiAGRAM was initially expected to be complete by August 2020, and we had a prototype available at that point.
-As the COVID-19 reduced the travel associated with the project, we have been able to repurpose some of our funding to undertake further usability and accessibility work on the online tool, and we now expect the formal release of the tool in October 2020.
+As the COVID-19 reduced the travel associated with the project, we have been able to repurpose some of our funding to undertake further usability and accessibility work on the online tool, and the final prototype was released in November 2020.

 The project kicked off with a workshop involving all partners on 29 January 2020.
 This built on work already undertaken during project development, which has given us a fairly good sense of the overall shape of the Dynamic Bayesian Network which will underlie the risk model.
 We reviewed the network, detailed definitions for each node in the network and saw an early prototype of the online graphical interface to gather initial user feedback.